Understanding how nuclear power works, its environmental impact, and what it means for your monthly utility bill

 - Small Modular Reactors (SMRs) are an emerging technology that could make nuclear energy safer, cheaper, and more accessible for residential grids in the near future.

-Nuclear Power’s Environmental Impact: Carbon vs. Waste
+Nuclear Power’s Environmental Impact: Carbon Versus Waste

 This is one of the most common questions we see, and the answer requires a little nuance.
 Technically, nuclear energy is not renewable.
 Renewable energy sources, like wind, solar, and hydro, rely on fuel sources that replenish themselves naturally.
 Nuclear plants run on uranium, which is a finite resource mined from the earth.
 Once we use it up, it’s gone, much like coal or oil.

 However, nuclear energy is widely considered sustainable and clean.
 Unlike fossil fuels, which pump massive amounts of carbon dioxide and pollutants into the air, nuclear reactors emit virtually zero direct carbon emissions during operation.
 This makes nuclear an excellent partner for renewables.
 While solar panels need the sun and wind turbines need a breeze, nuclear plants can run 24/7 without adding to your carbon footprint.
+Modern extraction techniques and highly efficient reactor designs also mean that our current uranium reserves can easily support the grid for generations to come.

 To really understand the trade-offs, it helps to see how nuclear stacks up against other energy sources in terms of safety and emissions.